ElDavoo/wa-crypt-tools/README.md

-# WhatsApp Crypt14 Database Decrypter
+# WhatsApp Crypt14-15 Database Decrypter
-Decrypts WhatsApp msgstore.db.crypt14 files, **given the key file**.
+Decrypts WhatsApp msgstore.db.crypt14-**15** files, **given the key file**.
+The key file is named "key" if the backup is crypt14, "encrypted_backup.key" if the backup is crypt15 (encrypted E2E backups).
 The output result is a SQLite database.
 This is the only thing this script does.
 Those who are looking for a complete suite for WhatsApp forensics, check out [whapa.](https://github.com/B16f00t/whapa)